TIBCOSoftware/snappydata/docs/howto/deploy_tcdb_aws_marketplace.md

 			If your cluster is security enabled, you will be prompted for the username and password to access this console.
 Use **snappyuser** as the username and the EC2 instance ID as the password.
 You can find this instance ID on this page.

 	*	**ZeppelinNotebooks**:</br>
 		Click the **ZeppelinNotebooks** URL to access the Apache Zeppelin server that is launched along with the TIBCO ComputeDB cluster.
 You can only access it from the machines whose IP falls in the CIDR IP range you provided as **WebUICIDR** while creating the stack.
 It comes with a set of sample Notebooks for you to interact with the TIBCO ComputeDB cluster.
 Clone the Notebook you want to run.
 You can also create your own Notebooks.
-For more detail, refer to [Using Apache Zepplin with TIBCO ComputeDB](/howto/use_apache_zeppelin_with_snappydata.md).
+For more details, refer to [Using Apache Zepplin with TIBCO ComputeDB](/howto/use_apache_zeppelin_with_snappydata.md).

 ## Setting Credentials for SnappySession in Notebooks